-- 1 Members who were enrolled prior to May 22, 2010 - 2 Members who were eligible to enroll on or after May 22, 2010 and prior to June 28, 2011 creditable service, in which benefits would equal 65% (tiers 1 and 2 members) and 60% (tier 3 members) of final compensation plus 1% for each year of creditable service over 25 years but not to exceed 30 years.
+Tier Definition 1 Members who were enrolled prior to May 22, 2010 2 Members who were eligible to enroll on or after May 22, 2010 and prior to June 28, 2011 3 Members who were eligible to enroll on or after June 28, 2011 creditable service, in which benefits would equal 65% (tiers 1 and 2 members) and 60% (tier 3 members) of final compensation plus 1% for each year of creditable service over 25 years but not to exceed 30 years.
 Members may elect deferred retirement benefits after achieving ten years of service, in which case benefits would begin at age 55 equal to 2% of final compensation for each year of service.